lonelyenvoy/python-memoization/README.md

 abstraction (e.g. classes and multiple inheritance).
 Why not refactor?**

    A: We would like to keep the code in a proper level of abstraction.
 However, these abstractions make it run slower.
 As this is a caching library focusing on speed, we have to give up some elegance for better performance.
-We consider refactoring for better code maintainability while keeping good performance as a future work.
+Refactoring is our future work.

 2. **Q: I have submitted an issue and not received a reply for a long time.
 Anyone can help me?**